AdityaSharma1111/Car-Trader/README.md

-🚗 Car Trader – MERN Stack + AI-Powered Car Marketplace
+#🚗 Car Trader – MERN Stack + AI-Powered Car Marketplace
 An advanced full-stack platform for listing, discovering, and booking used cars — now enhanced with a content-based recommendation system trained on real-world car data.

-🔗 Live Demo: https://cartrader-frontend.onrender.com *(replace with actual if hosted)*
+🔗 Live Demo:

 ---